Beacons vs Linktree: Fees, Free Plans, and Which One Creators Pick

 Which Should You Choose?

 Pick Linktree if you're already deep in its ecosystem and the migration cost outweighs the feature gap.
 Pick Beacons if email capture inside the bio link is your single most important requirement.
-Pick Linklay if you want the broadest free-plan feature set, the lowest Pro price ($9.99/mo), 0% commerce fees on every tier, and the only bio-link tool that actually ranks in Google.
+Pick Linklay if you want the broadest free-plan feature set, the lowest Pro price ($9.99/mo), no platform cut on creator sales (link out to your own checkout), and the only bio-link tool that actually ranks in Google.
 Most creators switching from Linktree or Beacons cite the same three reasons: free retargeting pixels, video backgrounds, and SEO that works.

 Try the Free Alternative